Benton Dene Primary School Vision Statement

 At Benton Dene Primary School, these values are reinforced regularly and in the following ways:

 Democracy is an important value at our school.
 Pupils have the opportunity to have their voices heard through our School Council.
-The elections of members of the School Council and House Captains are based on pupil votes.
-Children recommend each other for the Head teacher Values Awards which are awarded to individual children (or classes) who show they are modeling the values of respect, responsibility, perseverance or creativity.
+The elections of members of the School Council are based on pupil votes.
 The children have worked together and agreed a code which we at Benton Dene Primary School actively work and live by; these are our ‘Benton Dene Do’s.
 This code is available in each classroom and actively used by children and adults influencing what is an agreed acceptable behaviour.

 The Rule of Law:

-The importance of laws and rules, whether they are those that govern the class, the school or the country, are consistently reinforced throughout regular school days.
+The importance of laws and rules, whether they are those that govern the class, the school or the country, are consistently reinforced throughout the school day.
 Our system for behaviour management is aligned to an agreed set of codes (see above) and if children are given verbal warnings this is always set against the agreed school behaviour code.
 Children are asked to identify which aspect of the ‘Benton Dene Do’s’ they have broken to ensure that this connection is made and understood.
-House Points have been introduced recently to reward children for always following the Benton Dene Do’s and living their life by the chosen set of rules.
-Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
+Children receive Dojo points as a reward for following the Benton Dene Do’s and living their life by the chosen set of rules.
+Pupils are taught the value and reasons behind laws and the consequences when laws are broken.
 Visits from authorities such as the police, fire service, lifeguards etc. are regular parts of our calendar and help reinforce this message.

 Individual Liberty :